spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/4-monitoring.md

 ### Prometheus

-To configure the Data Flow server's manifest to send metrics data from stream applications to the Prometheus RSocket gateway, follow the [Manifest based installation instructions](%currentPath%/installation/cloudfoundry/cf-cli/#configuration-for-prometheus).
+To configure the Data Flow server's manifest to send metrics data from stream applications to the Prometheus RSocket gateway, follow the [Manifest-based installation instructions](%currentPath%/installation/cloudfoundry/cf-cli/#configuration-for-prometheus).

-With Prometheus, Grafana, Spring Cloud Data Flow, and any other services as defined in the [Getting Started - Cloud Foundry](%currentPath%/installation/cloudfoundry/cf-cli) section up and running, you are ready to collect metrics.
+With Prometheus, Grafana, Spring Cloud Data Flow, and any other services (as defined in the [Getting Started - Cloud Foundry](%currentPath%/installation/cloudfoundry/cf-cli) section) running, you are ready to collect metrics.

-Depending on where you have installed Grafana, access the Grafana dashboard using the credentials:
+Depending on where you have installed Grafana, you can access the Grafana dashboard by using the credentials:

 - User name: admin
 - Password: password

-Provision Grafana with following task dashboards: [scdf-task-batch.json](https://github.com/spring-cloud/spring-cloud-dataflow/blob/master/src/grafana/prometheus/docker/grafana/dashboards/scdf-task-batch.json)
+You must provision Grafana with following task dashboards: [scdf-task-batch.json](https://github.com/spring-cloud/spring-cloud-dataflow/blob/master/src/grafana/prometheus/docker/grafana/dashboards/scdf-task-batch.json)

 Now you can deploy a custom Task application (`task-demo-metrics`) and define two tasks (`task1` and `task2`):